vegapit/bouncingballs/README.md

 ## Modeling and Training

 Despite its simplicity, the game's environment has a highly dimensional observation space and a pretty sparse reward structure.
-In order to solve it efficiently, I used a [Proximal Policy Optimisation](https://en.wikipedia.org/wiki/Proximal_policy_optimization) model preliminary trained using [Behavioural Cloning](https://en.wikipedia.org/wiki/Imitation_learning) of a basic deterministic expert agent.
+Solving it efficiently required training a [Proximal Policy Optimisation](https://en.wikipedia.org/wiki/Proximal_policy_optimization) model preliminary calibratred using [Behavioural Cloning](https://en.wikipedia.org/wiki/Imitation_learning) of a heuristic based expert agent.

 ## Dependencies

-The PPO model comes from the excellent [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) Python library and as it is required in that case, the game environment implements the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API standard.
+The PPO model comes from the excellent [StableBaselines3](https://github.com/DLR-RM/stable-baselines3) Python library and as it is required in that case, the game environment implements the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API standard.

 During main training loop, Tensorboard logs are created and saved in the `logs` folder.